Davidsmeek/Data--Analysis/README.md

 # ⚠️ Note
-This Repository **Data Analysis** includes all Data Analysis Projects.
+This Repository **Data Analysis** includes all Data Analysis Projects in folders.

 ---